 Any deposits taken on or after 1 April 2013 must be registered with an authorised Tenancy Deposit Protection Scheme administrator.
 Deposits taken before that date don't need to be registered with one of these schemes.

 A repairs grant is available to help cover the cost of carrying out repairs required after your local council has issued a Notice of Disrepair on a protected tenancy or a Public Health Notice on any other property.
-Only landlords or some private tenants can apply for a repairs grant.
 You can get up to £7,500 depending on the type of work needed.